 Gastrointestinal disorders and food allergies

-Food allergies, over time, may lead to more serious gastrointestinal (GI) disorders.
+Food allergies, over time, may lead to more serious gastrointestinal disorders.
 If you are concerned about the recurring symptoms you are experiencing, you should discuss these with your doctor.
 Gastroenterologists are specially trained to identify, prevent, and treat gastrointestinal disorders.
 You can find a local gastroenterologist through GI Alliance, the nation's largest physician-led network of GI specialists.
-To learn more about how food allergies can affect your GI tract and overall wellbeing, contact GI Alliance.
+To learn more about how food allergies can affect your digestive tract and overall wellbeing, contact GI Alliance.